carbon-language/carbon-lang/clang/docs/ClangFormatStyleOptions.rst

   single line.

 **AlwaysBreakAfterDefinitionReturnType** (``DefinitionReturnTypeBreakingStyle``)
   The function definition return type breaking style to use.
+This option is deprecated and is retained for backwards compatibility.

   Possible values: